SOUTH-WESTERN CITY SCHOOL DISTRICT CAREER TECH

 Program Overview

 Junior students will be introduced to a broad overview of health sciences and career pathways as a result of a pre-nursing focus.
-Students will be trained in medical terminology, infection control, patient safety and interventions, fundamentals of basic nursing, personal care skills, mental health of patients, and therapeutic communication with patients and families.
-During the junior year, students will have the opportunity to become a Certified Nursing Assistant and qualify to test for a state regulated exam that will allow them to become an State Tested Nursing Assistant (STNA).
-In addition, students will receive certification as a Mental Health Care Technician, and become CPR, First Aid, and OSHA certified.
+Students will be trained in medical terminology, infection control, patient safety and interventions, fundamentals of basic nursing, personal care skills, the mental health of patients, and therapeutic communication with patients and families.
+During their junior year, students will have the opportunity to become a Certified Nursing Aide through a state-regulated exam where upon successful completion they will have earned their State Tested Nursing Assistant (STNA) certification.
+In addition, students will become AHA BLS and First Aid certified.

-Senior students will further strengthen their nursing knowledge by focusing on critical thinking, patient assessment, diagnostic and laboratory testing, and diagnosis and treatment.
-Students will be given the opportunity to work with nurses in the community to observe patient assessments and documentation, medication administration, wound care and treatments, and care team interaction.
-Upon completion of the school year, seniors will become certified as a Patient Care Technician
+Senior students will further strengthen their nursing knowledge by focusing on critical thinking, patient assessment, diagnostic and laboratory testing, as well as diagnosis and treatment options, plans of care, and care implementation .
+Students will be given the opportunity to work with nurses and other nurse aides in the community to observe patient assessments and documentation, medication administration, wound care and treatments, and care team interaction.
+Senior students will also become certified in OSHA: healthcare.

 Career Opportunities